c-werner/chicken-wizard/README.md

 - Level structure
 - Use a font that scales
 - Sound
-- Figure out how to handle callbacks to objects that have been free'd in GDScript
+- Figure out if there's a better way to handle callbacks to objects that have been free'd in GDScript